StroppaFR/CTF-Writeups/2023/FCSC2023/reverse/Brachiosaure/README.md

 ## ZeroDivisionError: input matrix must be nonsingular

-To inverse the QR code matrices, I first tried to use Python's `sympy` module, but for some reason it wasn't able to it in less than several minutes.
+To invert the QR code matrices, I first tried to use Python's `sympy` module, but for some reason it wasn't able to it in less than several minutes.
 This is apparently a [known performance issue](https://github.com/sympy/sympy/issues/23131).
 Instead, I resorted to using a SageMath script which usually does the job in less than a second.

 ```python
 # Read 2 matrices from command line